 Another fantastic Pawtucket brewery—the state’s smallest and the only one headed by a female brew master—Crooked Current is a local favorite.
 The brewery boasts a creative selection of seasonal selections, such as the Oatmeal Raisin Stout and a delicious pumpkin maple brew.
 Make sure to arrive early—this small place fills up with a buzz early on!

 Head on a tour of this little brewery to sample some of the most unique flavors you’ve ever tried.
 Newport visitors love the blueberry beer, which offers a subtle yet palatable flavor.
-Not only does Storm Brewery boast great beer—they also bottle an impressive rum that you should be sure to try!
+Not only does Craft Brewery boast great beer—they also bottle an impressive rum that you should be sure to try!

 With tastings costing only $10 for six beer samples, you can’t go wrong with the Whalers Brewing Company.
 The brewery offers a spacious tasting room with large booths and a pool table for breaks between beers.
 Regulars love the East Coast IPA and some of the more sour beers, which taste great whether in the summer or winter!